What Is Drone Business Insurance?

 1. 1

 Your risk profile starts with what you fly, where you fly it and who's paying you.
-Commercial drone work is federally regulated: your FAA Part 107 certification and aircraft registration are legal requirements, not suggestions.
-If you work with property developers, expect GL limits and additional insured status in your contract.
-If your clients are mostly wedding or real estate agents, those requirements rarely come up.
-Knowing which of your exposures are legally required, contractually driven or simply essential to how you operate is what every other decision builds on.
+FAA Part 107 certification and aircraft registration are legal requirements for commercial work.
+Property developer clients will specify GL limits and additional insured status in their contracts.
+Wedding and real estate clients rarely do.
+Knowing which exposures are legally required, contractually driven or operationally necessary is what every coverage decision builds on.

 2. 2

-Your coverage limits should reflect your worst-case scenario, not the minimum your client specifies in a contract.
-If your drone injures a guest at an event, damages a high-value property or goes down on a job that can't be rescheduled, the financial exposure can exceed a standard $1 million GL limit quickly.
-Think about what's below your aircraft on your most complex shoots, not your most routine ones, and set your limits accordingly.
+Coverage limits should reflect your most complex jobs, not the minimums a client specifies.
+A drone that injures a guest at an event, damages a high-value property or goes down on a non-reschedulable job can exceed a standard $1 million GL limit quickly.
+Set limits based on what's below your aircraft on your hardest shoots, not your routine ones.

 3. 3